+At SHAK, teens and children encounter original music, drama, and other arts of the 13th through mid-18th centuries, working with professional performers and coaches.
 Although SHAK’s directors are passionate about the details that bring the past to life, our approach is often playful and adventurous.
-We understand the European artistic heritage as just one facet of the bright multicultural world we live in today.
-Many of our programs focus on underrepresented voices, including the lives of women and cultural minorities.
-All of our work is about making something beautiful together in the present!
+We understand the European artistic materials we work with to be just one facet of the bright multicultural world we live in today.
+Many of our programs focus on underrepresented voices.
+All of our work is about making something beautiful together in the present.

-Most of SHAK’s programs establish a “one-room-schoolhouse” atmosphere -- a mix of ages, skills, and backgrounds, in which students work together as real individuals.
-Rather than competing within a single skill plane, SHAK kids respect each other’s varied contributions.
-Our approach engages the whole person, as we combine multiple art forms and connect concrete performing skills with big ideas about history.
-Participants find an amazing group of peers who arrive eager to learn and who bring a growing sense of ownership to their work, taking pride and delight in delving into sophisticated artistic material together.
+Many of SHAK’s theatrical and workshop programs establish a “one-room-schoolhouse” atmosphere – a mix of ages, skills, and backgrounds, in which students work together as real individuals.
+Rather than competing within a single skill plane, SHAK students respect each other’s varied contributions.
+Participants find an amazing group of peers who arrive eager to learn by delving into sophisticated artistic material together.

-Our community extends to the professionals who work with our students, and to the audience too -- that means you!
-Join us at our next public performance.
+Our community extends to the professionals who work with our students, and to the audience too – that means you!
+Please enjoy our direct-to-video programs or join us at our next public performance.

 Opportunities for every age

-SHAK grows with you!
-All ages are invited to join us in the audience, from babies and young children to adult fans of historical arts.
-And we have participation opportunities for age 6 to 18:
+All ages are invited to join us in the audience!
+We have participation opportunities for age 6 to 18:

 Elementary school: Explore with us

 Share the fun of discovery!
-No special background is required for our workshops (age 6-12) and most of our performing programs in drama and singing (age 7 through teen).
+No special background is required for most of our workshops (age 6-12) and performing programs in drama and singing (age 7 through teen).
 Students who play instruments have special opportunities to contribute (usually age 9+ with two or more years of instruction).

 Middle school: Discover your strengths